Tryton: Modules and functional coverage

+Full documentation of the modules and functionalities is available at the official documentation site.

 Technical features

 The client and the server applications are written in Python, the client uses GTK+ as graphical toolkit.
 Both are available on Linux, OS X, and Windows.
 A web client also exists written in JavaScript using jQuery and Bootstrap and is named sao.

 The kernel provides the technical foundations needed by most business applications.
 However it is not linked to any particular functional field hence constituting a general purpose framework: